ray-project/ray/doc/source/ray-contribute/development.rst

 Make sure you activate any Python virtual (or conda) environment you could be using as described above.

-Enter into the internal directory for Python and install the project with ``pip``.
+Enter into the directory for Python inside of the Ray project directory and install the project with ``pip``:

 .. code-block:: bash